Mel Filis

-Melisa Katie Filis (born 30 July 2002) is a professional footballer who plays as a midfielder for italian club Sassuolo.
+Melisa Katie Filis (born 30 July 2002) is a professional footballer who plays as a midfielder for WSL 2 club Wolverhampton Wanderers.
 Born in England, she has opted to play for the Ireland national team.

 Club career

-Arsenal

 Coming through the Arsenal academy, Filis made her senior debut for the Gunners on 6 December 2018 as an 82nd minute substitute during a 5–0 win over Charlton Athletic in the 2018–19 League Cup group stage.
 She made her FA WSL debut on 27 January 2019 against Reading Women at Adams Park, entering as a 93rd minute substitute and providing an assist for Katie McCabe 22 seconds later to seal a 3–0 victory.
 Filis' only Arsenal goals came when she scored a hat-trick during a 9–0 win over London Bees in the 2019–20 League Cup group stage.

-London Bees

 On 4 September 2020, Filis signed for FA Women's Championship side London Bees.